I’ve just about tried everything they say on how to get volume in hair.

-And as someone with very naturally flat and fine hair, I’ve tried literally everything over the years to get some volume in hair.
-In fact, this post has been at least 10 years in the making, so I’m really glad to be able to share this with you!
+In fact, this post has been at least 10 years in the making, as I have very fine, straight and thin hair, so I’m really glad to be able to share this with you!

 So what should you do instead?
 You should keep the ends of your cut very blunt and ask your hairdresser to cut straight across, which will give the illusion of thicker hair.

 Another thing to remember if you want more volume in your hair: avoid super long, straight haircuts.
-Keep your hair length around your collarbone or only slightly longer.
 The weight of the long hair can pull your hair down, making your crown area look even more flat.
-(I explain more in “What Hairstyle Suits Me?”, if you’d like to take a look.)

-And if you want to get a haircut that has volume in your hair, there is actually a simple haircut that creates natural volume – so you don’t have to fuss too much – that will suit any hair type, face shape, age.
+And if you want to get a haircut that has volume in your hair, there is actually a simple haircut that creates natural volume that will suit any hair type, face shape, age.
 It’s called The Universal Haircut.

 To dye or not to dye?

-As I mentioned here, coloring your hair instantly makes hair look thicker (particularly darker colors).
-Some explain that it’s because the hair dye goes into the hair shaft and “swells” it, making it bigger and therefore looking thicker.
+Coloring your hair instantly makes hair look thicker, because the hair dye goes into the hair shaft and “swells” it, making it bigger and therefore looking thicker.
 Also, well placed high-lights and low-lights can give the illusion of dimension.

 Also, the darker your hair color, the more thicker it looks – strange but true!
 My best friend, who went from blonde to a deep red, and was shocked at how much thicker her hair looked.
 It’s worth a try!